DATE POSTED: July 13, 2020

-JOB LOCATION: Kauai Veterans Memorial Hospital, Waimea, Kauai, Hawaii
+JOB LOCATION: Kaua’i Veterans Memorial Hospital – Waimea, Kaua’i, HI

-This position is located in the Radiology Department of Kauai Veterans Memorial Hospital (KVMH) located in Waimea, Kauai, a public benefit corporation of the State of Hawaii operating 9 facilities statewide.
+FUNCTION: These positions are located in the Radiology Department of Kaua’i Veterans Memorial Hospital (KVMH).
+KVMH, Samuel Mahelona Memorial Hospital (SMMH), and The Kaua’i Region Clinics, are part of the public benefit corporation of the State of Hawai’i operating nine (9) facilities statewide.

-This position performs various computer tomography procedures for imaging of human anatomy.
+The Imaging Specialist IVs perform various computer tomography procedures for imaging of human anatomy.
 This includes transferal and photographing of images, archiving and performing appropriate protocols.
 The computer tomography (CT) technologist provides all diagnostic and therapeutic services, scheduled or emergency procedures as required for the care and treatment of inpatient’s or ambulatory patients.
-The position may work on rotating shifts, with work on weekends and holidays and require standby and call back duty.
+These positions are subject to work rotating shifts, stand-by, AND call back duty, including the weekends and holidays.

 To qualify, you must meet all of the following requirements.
 Please note that unless specifically indicated, the required education and experience may not be gained concurrently.
 In addition, qualifying work experiences are credited based on a 40-hour workweek.